epfl-ada/ada-2020-project-milestone-p3-p3_splendids/README.md

 	* RATING: the source's rating for the target, ranging from -10 to +10 in steps of 1
 	* TIME: the time of the rating, measured as seconds since Epoch.

+## 5. Methods
+The two fundamental ingredients for conducting the investigation are: 1) large-scale datasets of signed review/relationship records between the Bitcoin traders of a platform, and 2) theories based on which the relationships within networks could be interpreted and forecasted

+***Platforms to investigate:*** Bitcoin OTC and Bitcoin Alpha.
+Both of the datasets on the platform contain the data of who-trusts-whom to trade.
+Levels of trust are identified using a range of negative to positive integers.

+***Theories for interpretation:*** balance theory which prefers prevalent cases of three mutual friends or two friends with a common enemy

+***Analysis scenarios:*** undirected networks (directions of the links are not taken into account – for balance theory implementation) – It should be noted that networkx library can only count the triads in a directed graph!
+As a result, a directed graph shall be made in the python code while the rest of the tasks can be formed using the undirected graph theorems.

+***Undirected network analysis:*** The occurrence and frequency of +++, +--, ++-, and --- triads are calculated in both existing and the randomly signed data.
+Also, a surprise value is provided, representing the deviation of the actual frequency from that of the random-shuffling model.

+***Result interpretation:*** The goal is to maximize the number of successful trades in the platform to maximize the commissioning fees!
+This is achieved via supporting trustworthy users and limiting un-trustworthy ones!
+Furthermore, to keep the trustworthy users happy, the suggestion algorithm of a trade shall never propose an un-trustworthy person for a trade to trustworthy ones.
+The over- and under- presentation in the network model for certain types of extracted triads are interpreted as risk or value factor for the platform.
+Finally, the effects of trust level are also investigated both on the robustness and revenue guarantee of the model.